-As of December 31, 2020, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.
+As of December 31, 2021, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.

-(i) From 2018 until July 2027, IFS, on any time, can redeem these bonds, paying a penalty equal to the United States Treasury rate plus 30 basis points.
+(j) From 2018 until July 2027, IFS, on any time, can redeem these bonds, paying a penalty equal to the United States Treasury rate plus 30 basis points.
 The payment of principal will take place on the maturity date of the bonds or when IFS redeems them.

-In October 2017, IFS entered a cross currency swap for US\$150,000,000 (As of December 31, 2020 and 2019, equivalents to approximately S/543,150,000 and S/497,100,000, respectively), which was designated as a cash flow hedge, see Note 10(b); through this operation part of the issued amount of these bonds was economically converted to Soles at a fix rate of 5.06 percent.
+In October 2017, IFS entered a cross currency swap for US\$150,000,000 (equivalents to approximately S/598,050,000 and S/543,150,000, as of December 31, 2021 and 2020, respectively), which was designated as a cash flow hedge, see Note 10(b); through this operation part of the issued amount of these bonds was economically converted to Soles at a fix rate of 5.06 percent.

-As of December 31, 2020, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.
+As of December 31, 2021, Management does not intend to redeem these bonds before their maturity date; said situation may change in the future, depending on market conditions.